isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 ## MySQL 8 makes it worse

-While MySQL makes "downgrades by reading a dump" somewhat better, at the some time there are aspects that make it worse.
+While MySQL makes "downgrades by reading a dump" somewhat better, at the same time there are aspects that make it worse.
 The new dynamic permission system in MySQL 8 makes it easy to add new privileges over time.
 The result is that privileges now change more rapidly.